nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ![saga coreography 2](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/saga-coreography-2.png)

 In this example, the Payment microservice reports a failure, and the SEC invokes the compensating transaction.
 If the call to the compensating transaction fails, it is the SEC's responsibility to retry it until it is successfully completed.
-Recall that in Saga, a compensating transaction must be *idempotent* and *retryable*.

 ### Saga Choreography

-In the Saga Choreography pattern, each microservice that is part of the transaction publishes an event that is processed by the next microservice.
-In the Saga, choreography flow is successful if all the microservices complete their local transaction, and none of the microservices reported any failure.
+The Choreography pattern eliminates the need for a central orchestrator (single point of failure), enabling a faster (asynchronous) and loosely coupled approach (services are completely independent as they don't call an orchestrator).

+However, as the number of participants increases, the implementation becomes more **complex**, as each participant must manage its own interactions and state transitions.

 ![saga orchestration](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/saga-orchestration.png)

-The Choreography pattern eliminates the need for a central orchestrator (single point of failure), enabling a faster (asynchronous) and loosely coupled approach (services are completely independent as they don't call each other or an orchestrator).
-However, as the number of participants increases, the implementation becomes more **complex**, as each participant must manage its own interactions and state transitions.

 ### Choreography-based coordination